freeCodeCamp/freeCodeCamp/guide/english/python/while-loop-statements/index.md

 while counter < 10:
    # Execute the block of code here as
    # long as counter is less than 10
+   #This code will run into an infinite loop as there is not function being implemented upon the counter.
+To tackle this problem of running into an inifinite loop, we will read the code given below
 ```

 An example is shown below: